SFPC-Projects/imperfect-pictures/README.md

 - `download` (optional boolean or string): If present, clicking the project will download the file at `link` instead of navigating.
 If a string, it sets the saved filename.
 - `creatorLinks` (optional array): List of objects like `{ "label": "Portfolio", "url": "https://..." }` for multiple labeled links (e.g. website, Instagram, etc).
 - `description` (optional string): Description shown in the context menu or on hover in list/desktop views.

-**Notes:**
-- `session` replaces the old `class` field.
-- `link` replaces the old `href` field.
-- `download` can be `true`/`false` or a string (filename).
-- Internal `.html` files should be placed under `projects/` and will be opened in an overlay window.
-- Downloadable projects trigger a local file download.
-(Best for files hosted within the repo.)
-- External links open in a new tab.
-- Projects with `link: "wip.html"` show a WIP placeholder page.

----

-## Behavior Notes

-- Internal `.html` projects open inside an overlay window (iframe).
-- Downloadable projects trigger a local file download.
-- External links open in a new tab.
-- WIP projects (`link: "wip.html"`) open a placeholder page.
-- On mobile, the list view is shown automatically.

 ---